iOS Setup

 Foreground Notifications

 If a notification is received when your app is in the foreground, the default behavior on iOS is to ignore it.
-Not only do we want to opt-in to displaying notifications when your app is in the foreground, but if they are Rover notifications we also want to insert them directly into the local Rover notification store so they can be made available immediately (live update).
-Implement the userNotificationCenter(_:willPresent:withCompletionHandler:) method in your UNUserNotificationCenter delegate, determine if it is a Rover notification and if so insert it into the Store, and finally call the completionHandler.
+To display notifications when your app is in the foreground and handle Rover notifications appropriately, implement the userNotificationCenter(_:willPresent:withCompletionHandler:) method in your UNUserNotificationCenter delegate and call Rover's corresponding handler.

 func userNotificationCenter(_ center: UNUserNotificationCenter, willPresent notification: UNNotification, withCompletionHandler completionHandler: @escaping (UNNotificationPresentationOptions) -> Void) {